 The Works of Aristotle

-After Aristotle’s death, ancient scholars began to collect and edit his works.
-Much of the works referenced by ancient writers but have been lost to history.
-It is estimated that only one-fifth of his work has lasted through the centuries, with most remaining in separate treatises that have been combined and edited by numerous scholars and historians over the intervening two millennia.
+After Aristotle’s death ancient scholars began to collect and edit his works.
+Much of the works were referenced by ancient writers but have been lost to history.
+It is estimated that only one-fifth of his work has lasted through the centuries; with most remaining in separate treatises that have been combined and edited by numerous scholars and historians over the intervening two millennia.

-The scope of Aristotle’s research and writings was not limited to a few narrow fields as most academics are limited to today; rather, his work ranged from the plant and animal kingdoms, ethics, politics, psychology and physiology, logic and language, physics, and metaphysics, and much more.
-Just a few of the titles in his catalogue include: On Justice, On the Poets, On the Soul, On the Science, On Species,…Lectures on Political Theory (in eight books), On Animals (in nine books), On Magnets, Olympic Victors, and the Nile River.
-His breadth of scholarship knew few bounds, touching upon nearly ever realm of the physical world and human endeavor.
+The scope of Aristotle’s research and writings was not limited to a few narrow fields as most academic are limited to today, rather, his work ranged from the plant and animal kingdoms, ethics, politics, psychology and physiology, logic and language, physics, and metaphysics, and much more.

 The Legacy of Aristotle